caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note that when used our new method appears to have no parameters.
 Instead, the reference it appears to be called on is passed in as the first parameter to the method.
 If the extension method has more than one parameter, then all but the first are passed normally, with the first positional parameter in the call being the second positional parameter in the method signature and so on.

 There is one major difference in behaviour between instance methods and extension methods, with respect to the caller.
 If you call an instance method on a null reference, the VES will immediately throw a `NullReferenceException`.
 However, because extension methods are really just a form of syntactic sugar that get substituted by a normal static method call in the CIL bytecode, calling an extension method on a null reference will not automatically throw an exception; you will just get a call to the method with `null` passed as the first parameter.
 In many cases&mdash;including our example above&mdash;this may well throw a `NullReferenceException` in any case, but it may not.
-It can be worthwhile specifically checking for a null first parameter and throwing the exception manually at the start of an extension method, so that from the caller's point of view the behaviour will be straightforward and almost the same as an instance method, save for the exception being thrown from within the method rather than from its calling frame.
+It can be worthwhile specifically checking for a null first parameter and throwing an exception manually at the start of an extension method, so that from the caller's point of view the behaviour will be straightforward and almost the same as an instance method, save for the exception being thrown from within the method rather than from its calling frame.
+However, if all warnings are enabled, the compiler will give you a warning if you manually throw `NullReferenceException` at any point.
 Throwing exceptions is discussed below.
+In C# 9 and above you can avoid any issue by using a nullable context and declaring the `this` parameter non-nullable.

 #### Const fields and readonly fields